paperclipmonkey/landscape-connect-server/README.md

 [![Build Status](https://travis-ci.com/paperclipmonkey/landscape-connect-server.svg?token=SsrjjdmEtzcJsGDqjxQw&branch=master)](https://travis-ci.com/paperclipmonkey/landscape-connect-server)

-There are two parts to the system - the build step and the server.
+There are three parts to the system:

+* Web server - this is a node.js web server which replies to requests and builds responses.
+* Front end build system.
+This builds simply the splash page showing off the features.
+* Admin console.
+Full administrative system as an SPA which uses the web server to function.

 ## Requirements: